Video Monetization

 • Native live streaming: No need to integrate with Zoom or another service; Vimeo has built-in live streaming on higher-level plans.

-• Limited marketing functionality: You’ll get basic marketing functions and integrations with other services you might already be using, but you’ll miss out on things like built-in upsells and giveaway funnels.
+• Limited marketing functionality: You’ll get basic marketing functions and integrations with other services, but miss out on things like built-in upsells and giveaway funnels.

-• Limited support options: All of Vimeo OTT’s plans include email support, but only Advanced customers get live chat support for their live events, and only Enterprise customers get phone support.
+• Limited support options: Both of Vimeo’s plans include email support, but only Enterprise customers get phone support and live chat support for their live events.

-• Few built-in community features: Vimeo’s OTT site builder includes an old-school forum, but if you want modern community engagement features like challenges or welcome workflows, you’ll need to look elsewhere.
+• Few built-in community features: Vimeo Streaming’s site builder includes an old-school forum, but if you want modern community engagement features like challenges or welcome workflows, you’ll need to look for Vimeo alternatives.

 Pricing

-ClayShare, an online pottery studio, uses Vimeo to power their website and large collection of videos.
+ClayShare, an online pottery studio, uses Vimeo to power its website and large collection of videos.
 You can see Vimeo’s clean video player in action here:

 ClayShare homepage